AstraZeneca/bone_challenge/approaches/matterhorn/README.md

 ## 📋 Overview

-This repository contains a modularized script that our team used to solve the **Workstream 2** of the **Image Collaboratorium Challenge 2024**.
+This repository contains a modularized script that our team used to solve the Bone Challenge.
 Our approach involved using a deep learning model based on the EfficientNet family of models to predict the growth plane of a bone using NIfTI (nii) files.
 The project includes customizable parameters for various hyperparameters, allowing for different approaches to solving the problem.

 ## 🌟 Features
 - **EfficientNet Models**: Utilizes the EfficientNet family for building the deep learning models.